cderszteler/facharbeit/README.md

 # Facharbeit
-My reasearch paper for school on the mathematical foundations of the Mandelbrot set and its simple visual representation with the help of computer programs.
+My research paper for school on the mathematical foundations of the Mandelbrot set and its simple visual representation with the help of computer programs.

 ## Versions